shalinych/RomanNumeralConverter/README.md

 http://localhost:8080/romannumeral?query={integer}

-This URI takes two integers min, max and gives a list of Roman Numerals in that range
+This URI takes two integers min, max and gives a list of Roman Numerals in that range as per Extension-2

 http://localhost:8080/romannumeral?min={integer}&max={integer}